wordswords/davidcraddocknet-hugo/hugo-site/content/posts/platformengineer.md

 Everyone says the path of learning: Linux -> Docker -> Networking -> Kubernates is the way to go, so I'm going to follow that path.

+I am using [https://cantril.io](https://cantril.io) to learn AWS, and to study for the AWS Solution Architect exam.

 Platform Engineer roles are a type of dev ops role that is 1) In demand 2) Builds on my existing knowledge 3) Is obtainable and 4) Offers a lot of 'remote only' work.

 Watch this space for more updates soon - I aim to go 100% hardcore on learning what I need to know to secure a first 'Platform Engineer' role.